rawify/Quaternion.js/README.md

 Arguments
 ---

-Calling the constructor will create a quaternion 1-element.
+Calling the constructor with no parameters will create a unit quaternion.

 ```javascript
 new Quaternion() // 1 + 0i + 0j + 0k